ResearchObject/ro2019/submitting.md

 EasyChair should send you a confirmation email, and will send you more emails during the review process.

+### Alternative: Submit for review in GitHub

+As an alternative to EasyChair, we also support submission of abstracts and article through GitHub.
+Submitting by GitHub means peer review will be done in public.
+If you prefer peer review to not open until acceptance, instead submit by EasyChair, as described above.

+RO2019 GitHub submission procedure:

+1. Sign up to or log in at <https://github.com/>
+2. Create a new issue at <https://github.com/researchobject/ro2019/issues> - selecting the appropriate submission type
+3. For articles and longer abstracts, provide DOI for preprint uploaded at https://zenodo.org/deposit/new?c=ro
+4. For short abstracts and demo/poster submission you can instead provide the abstract in-line as text in the issue.
+5. Follow your issue to respond to peer-review as it happens (feel free to update the submission!)
+6. Browse https://github.com/ResearchObject/ro2019/issues/ - feel free to contribute ad-hoc reviews to other submissions!

+_Upon acceptance we will upload any inline abstracts to Zenodo to assign DOIs, assuming CC-BY-4.0 as license._

 ## Update Zenodo